 Kurz said Foreign Minister Alexander Schallenberg would become the new chancellor, according to public broadcaster ORF.

-Kurz is under investigation over claims that government money was used to ensure positive coverage in a daily newspaper, Austrian prosecutors announced Wednesday.
+Kurz is under investigation over claims that government money was used to ensure positive coverage in a daily newspaper, Austrian prosecutors said in October.

 The chancellor, along with nine other individuals and three organizations, is under investigation over the case, according to a statement from the Office of Austria’s Attorney General for Economic Affairs and Corruption (WKStA) published Wednesday.